Saturated fat (Indicator 15)

 Data source: Norwegian Food Supply Data

 Norwegian Food Supply Data provide information at the wholesale level regarding net supply of foodstuffs in kilograms per capita per year.
-Figures from Norwegian Food Supply Data are presented in the annual report “Developments in the Norwegian Diet” published by the Norwegian Directorate of Health.
+Figures from Norwegian Food Supply Data are presented in the annual report “Trends in the Norwegian Diet” published by the Norwegian Directorate of Health.
+Energy and energy-providing nutrients have been calculated based on the most recent preliminary food supply data as well as the final figures for the previous year, by means of the food calculation system “Kostberegningssystem” (KBS) in the University of Oslo.

 - Wholesale level data on net supply of foodstuffs in kilograms per capita per year.